rubensworks/article-eswc2020-costmodelldf/content/solution.md

 Based on the returned interfaces, the client can determine a query plan over these interfaces.
 These (sub)queries can then be resolved by requesting the appropriate interfaces using the given token.
-Hereafter, we explain the server and client processes in more detail.
+Hereafter, we explain the server and client in more detail.

 <figure id="figure-solution">
 <img src="img/hybrid-querying.svg" alt="[Hybrid Linked Data Fragments]" style="height: 8em">